nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### 3.4.2 Design considerations for Event-Related Models
 Similar to Task-related Models, we face the same challenge when choosing between checking for the equality of name only and checking for all fields entered by the user.
 We chose to check for all fields for the same reasons as mentioned above.

+### 3.4.3 Design considerations for Name-Related, Tag-Related and Category-related Models

 ### 3.5 Storage component